roboseb/personal-website/README.md

 -animated pips
 -differnt background colors for different sections -more floral motif

 -credits page (Armandocanals.com for 3d transform)
+-mongodb icon by Icon 54 on iconscout
+-node icon icon 54 on iconscout
+-socket icon by socket mafia on iconscout
+-pug icon stolen from pug repo and cleaned by me

--folder clicking and emptying out animation (including for rolodex)
+-folder clicking and emptying out animation (including for rolodex) -fix project 3d folders not snapping back
+-folders that actually open?
+-retrigger animations on scroll in
+-replace images with gifs in the end
+-fix tech item red bar rounding error
+-add reminder text to tech logos
+-flower cutouts on slidey buttons